austinjones/tab-rs/README.md

 **(Known Issues)**

+The zsh installer fails if the `/usr/local/share/zsh/site-functions` directory is not writable (and you don't use oh-my-zsh)  See [#221](https://github.com/austinjones/tab-rs/issues/221).

 After you upgrade tab or move the tab binary, you may want to run the `tab --shutdown` command to restart the daemon.
 See [#163](https://github.com/austinjones/tab-rs/issues/163).

 If you get the message `tab: unsupported terminal app`, you fix it by removing the `osx` plugin from your `~/.zshrc`.
 See [#156](https://github.com/austinjones/tab-rs/issues/156).